Ueno Zoo 上野動物園

 Yes, it is February and I am back in Maine.
 But the tale of my stay in Japan has not been completely told.

-On a warmer-than-normal day in late January, my Colby friend and I ventured up to Ueno to visit the famous Ueno zoo.
+On a warmer-than-normal day in late January, my Colby friend Stephanie and I ventured up to Ueno to visit the famous Ueno zoo.

 Our first stop was naturally the panda exhibit.